 Several things can be said honestly, without pretending to have a complete answer.

-First: much of the evil in the world is the consequence of human freedom.
+Much of the evil in the world is the consequence of human freedom.
 A world containing genuine moral agents who can freely choose good entails the possibility of choosing harm.
 The value of a world with free beings capable of love, courage, and genuine moral growth may be greater than the value of a world without those goods, even though the first kind of world permits the second kind of harm.
-This does not fully answer the problem — it explains why some evil is permitted but does not explain all of it.
+The point does not fully answer the problem; it explains why some evil is permitted, while leaving other instances unaddressed.

-Second: some suffering appears to be connected to goods that cannot be achieved without it.
+Some suffering appears to be connected to goods that cannot be achieved without it.
 Resilience cannot exist without adversity.
 Compassion cannot exist without the existence of suffering to respond to.
 Courage cannot exist without genuine risk.
-A world of frictionless comfort would not be a world in which the deepest human goods could develop.
-Again, this does not explain every instance of suffering — it explains a structural feature of why a world with suffering might be better than a world without it, even from a good God’s perspective.
+A world of smooth comfort would not be a world in which the deepest human goods could develop.
+The structural feature is one explanation for why a world with suffering might be better than a world without it, even from a good God’s perspective.

 The point the objection itself makes

-Here is the deepest response to the problem of evil — and it is not a deflection but an observation about the structure of the argument itself.
+The deepest response to the problem of evil is an observation about the structure of the argument itself.
 The problem of evil depends on recognising that evil is genuinely, objectively bad.
-That the suffering of a child is not merely unfortunate but wrong — that it ought not to be, that it represents a violation of something real.
+The suffering of a child is wrong, not merely unfortunate.
+It ought not to be.
+It represents a violation of something real.

-But that recognition — that evil is real and that the world contains things that should not be — is itself evidence for the kind of objective moral order that theism grounds.
+The recognition that evil is real and that the world contains things that should not be is itself evidence for the kind of objective moral order that theism grounds.
 The person who is most outraged by the suffering in the world, most insistent that it constitutes a genuine moral problem rather than merely an aesthetic dispreference, is implicitly affirming the reality of the moral order.
-And the moral order, as we have seen, points toward God.
+The moral order points toward God.

-This is not a solution to the problem.
-It is an observation that the problem and the evidence for God are not as separate as they first appear.
+The observation does not solve the problem.
+The observation does point out that the problem and the evidence for God are not as separate as they first appear.

 The theistic response

 Serious theistic traditions do not dismiss the problem of evil.
-They address it through several interlocking claims: that this life is not the whole story, that justice will be fully realised in a way that no earthly accounting can achieve, and that the suffering of this world — genuinely real, genuinely terrible — will be met with a final reckoning that no human moral system can produce.
-Whether those claims are true is a different question.
-But they are not evasions.
-They are a serious account of what a good God would do about suffering — not eliminate it from a life of growth and freedom, but ensure that its final weight falls on the right side of justice.
+They address it through several interlocking claims: that this life is not the whole story, that justice will be fully realised in a way no earthly accounting can achieve, and that the suffering of this world (genuinely real, genuinely terrible) will be met with a final reckoning that no human moral system can produce.
+Whether those claims are true is a separate question.
+The claims are not evasions.
+They are a serious account of what a good God would do about suffering: not eliminate it from a life of growth and freedom, but ensure that its final weight falls on the right side of justice.